 There is a surprising amount of people following an all-meat diet.
 Nothing else.
 All meat, all the time.
 This is The Carnivore Diet.

 I first heard of this meat only diet on a TV show, an entire family that only ate meat.
 At the time, I thought they were an anomaly, kind of like those people that like to eat glass or other equally unpalatable objects.

 Apparently, I was wrong.

-With the popularity of the ketogenic diet on the rise, it seems many are willing to take the next step and go all meat – otherwise known as zero carb – could this be the next big dietary trend?
+With the popularity of the ketogenic diet on the rise, it seems many are willing to take the next step and consume only meat.
+This is known as zero carb diet.
+Could this be the next big dietary trend?

 One group even have their very own carnivore clothing apparel.
 The need for people to advertise their dietary choices via clothing and stickers is equal as perplexing as an all-meat diet.
 Perhaps some ‘well-balanced diet’ T-shirts are in order.